 You don’t have to upload your training certificates in this section.
 Your training provider will give you a certificate of attendance as evidence that you did the course, but you are not asked to provide this unless your application is audited.

 How Do I Fill in PMP Experience Hours?

-The next section of the form asks for your domain experience.
-This is the part of the form most people find hardest.
+The next section of the online form asks for your project management experience.
+This is the part of the application most people find hardest.
 It’s important to get this section right as you need to show your project management experience in order to be eligible for the exam.

-- Information about the organization where the project was carried out
+- The organization where the project was carried out and its primary domain

 To reiterate: Each calendar month only counts as a single month of experience even if you managed multiple projects.